Second Battle of the Somme: Battle

 On the morning of 2 September, the Canadian Corps seized control of the Drocourt-Quéant line (representing the west edge of the Hindenburg Line).
 The battle was fought by the Canadian 1st Division, 4th Division, and by the British 52nd Division.
 Heavy German casualties were inflicted, and the Canadians also captured more than 6,000 unwounded prisoners.
 Canada's losses amounted to 5,600.
 By noon that day the German commander, Erich Ludendorff, had decided to withdraw behind the Canal du Nord.

+Faced with these advances, on the German Oberste Heeresleitung ('Supreme Army Command') issued orders to withdraw in the south to the Hindenburg Line.
+This ceded without a fight the salient seized the previous April.
+According to Ludendorff, "We had to admit the necessity ... to withdraw the entire front from the Scarpe to the Vesle."

 By 3 September, the Germans had been forced back to the Hindenburg Line, from which they had launched their offensive in the spring.

 On their way to the Hindenburg Line, in a fierce battle, the Canadian troops, led by General Sir Arthur Currie, overcame the earthworks of the incomplete Canal du Nord during the Battle of Canal du Nord.

-In late September/early October, one of the epic battles of the whole war was the breach of the Hindenburg Line (the Battle of St. Quentin Canal) by British, Australian and American troops (under the command of Australian General John Monash).
+Following, in late September-early October, during the Battle of St. Quentin Canal, British, Australian, and American troops under the command of Australian general John Monash were able to breach the Hindenburg Line.
 Soon after, the Canadians breached the Hindenburg Line at the Battle of Cambrai.

-A key part of the German supply line ran parallel with the front.
-This second 1918 battle around the Somme was part of a strategy designed to push parts of the German line back behind this main supply line, cutting it and making impossible the efficient maintenance of the German forces on the front.
-The campaign began with battle of Bapaume and, starting shortly after, the Battle of Saint-Mihiel, outside the Somme area, with the aim of reducing salients before using the fluidity of the broken line to press on to the strategic railway.
-It was hoped that this fluidity would be present as, owing to the German advance in the spring, the German forces were well in advance of their hitherto impregnable, very well prepared defences on the Hindenburg Line.

-This policy worked, but it took some very determined effort at the St. Quentin Canal, among the prepared defences, to achieve success.